kammitama5/kammitama5.github.io/_posts/2017-5-20-Saturday-May-20th.md

 ## Pickering

-- At JPL, most of the buildings are named by letters.
+- At JPL, most of the buildings are named by numbers.
+  People also will use abbreviations for where they work in terms of the department.
+So for example, MSL is Mars Space Laboratory.
+If someone says "I work at MSL", that's typically what they mean.
+But in terms of buildings, it's numbers.

   So when you work there, people usually ask "Where do you work?" and you'd say something like "261" or whatever.
   A mathematician friend of mine once joked that he was trying to figure